 The impact of our RE curriculum can be found in children’s written work and the quality of discussions that they have.
-Each unit of work has a big question, which is Children demonstrate their growing knowledge and understanding of religions in a range of carefully designed tasks.
+Each unit of work has a Big Question, which allows our pupils to demonstrate their growing knowledge and understanding of a range of religions through a series of carefully designed tasks.
 Over time, children demonstrate their deepening understanding of individual faiths by making connections within a faith, as well as showing their growing understanding of the discipline of RE by making links across different religions.

 The impact of our RE curriculum can also be found in our children’s deep respect for one another and their attitude towards all members of the community.
 We are proud of how our RE curriculum supports children to both value difference and understand which shared values and beliefs unite us.